abraham0201gh/burger/README.md

 * Whenever a user submits a burger's name, the app displays the burger on the left side of the page -- waiting to be devoured.

-* Each burger in the waiting area also has a `Devour it!` button.
+* Each burger in the waiting area also has a 'Devour it!' button.
 When the user clicks it, the burger moves to the right side of the page.

 * The app stores every burger in a database, whether devoured or not.